bashery/mersal-app/README.md

-## Instant messaging without web socket
+## An instant message server without a web socket